close global

-Following a mini break in the calendar, F1 heads to Spa-Francorchamps this weekend for the 13th round of the season at the Belgian Grand Prix.
+Following a mini-break in the calendar, F1 heads to Spa-Francorchamps this weekend for the 13th round of the season at the Belgian Grand Prix.

-The British GP last time out saw chaotic conditions for the race, with wet conditions turning into a rapidly drying track before more rain came along, but Lando Norris came through it all to take victory at his home race.
+The British GP last time out saw chaotic conditions for the race, with wet conditions turning into a rapidly drying track before further rain came along, but Lando Norris came through it all to take victory at his home race.

 It means that Oscar Piastri's championship lead has been cut down to just eight points, and he will be hoping for a more straightforward weekend weather-wise in Belgium.